 From Lucerne Railway Station, take a (trolley)bus nr.
 1 to Kriens.
 It’s a bus line in the direction of Obernau Dorf.
 There are many buses at the station and it looks a bit overwhelming at first.
 Be sure to look for a TROLLEYBUS, so not a regular bus number 1 as that one goes somewhere totally different.

 There are buses between Lucerne and Kriens every couple of minutes, so you don’t have to plan much in advance.
 The bus ride between Lucerne Railway Station and Kriens takes less than 15 minutes.

 If you don’t have a ticket for the bus yet (included in the Silver and the Golden tickets mentioned above), you’ll have to get one at the ticket machine before you board the bus.
 There are ticket machines at every bus stop and it’s quite easy to use them.

-A one-way adult bus ticket from Kriens to Lucerne costs about 4 CHF.
+A one-way adult bus ticket from Kriens to Lucerne costs around 4 CHF.
 If you are interested, you can find the bus schedule and exact ticket prices on the official website of the Lucerne public transportation company website (in German), but it’s really easy to figure it out on the go.

 Below, you can see the map of where exactly to walk between the bus stop and the gondola station in Kriens.
 Because it’s such a popular tourist route, there are also signs indicating the two places along the way.